JongWasTaken/tokay-rooted-graphene/README.md

   Note: The OTA contains [OEMUnlockOnBoot](https://github.com/chenxiaolong/OEMUnlockOnBoot), so OEM locking should be impossible.
   Still, better safe than sorry, keep it unlocked.

-#### Set up OTA updates
+#### Set up automatic OTA updates

 * [Disable system updater app](https://github.com/chenxiaolong/avbroot#ota-updates).
-* Open Custota app and set the OTA server URL to point to this OTA URL: `https://jongwastaken.github.io/tokay-rooted-graphene/magisk/`
+* Open Custota app and set the OTA server URL to this: `https://jongwastaken.github.io/tokay-rooted-graphene/magisk/`

 Alternatively you could do updates manually via `adb sideload`:
 * reboot the device and begin holding the volume down button until it boots up into the bootloader interface